Rhythm of Love (Yes song): Release

-Cash Box thought that the song was among the strongest singles from Big Generator and said that Jon Anderson's vocals were "in top form and bravely guide this tune along a smooth and rockin' path."
+Cash Box thought that Jon Anderson's vocals were "in top form and bravely guide this tune along a smooth and rockin' path."
+They also anticipated that the single would "instantly attract tremendous radio attention".
+Billboard described the single as "spaciously arranged" and "propelled by an agile rhythm."

-A music video of the song, directed by Alex Proyas, also exists.
-It features individual shots of the band members playing, along with stop-motion animated robotic figures like a fish, a bird and an actual robot that becomes enamored with a human woman seen throughout.
+A music video of the song, directed by Alex Proyas, was also created.
+It features individual shots of the band members playing, along with stop-motion animated robotic figures like a fish, a bird, and a robot that becomes enamored with a human woman seen throughout.